mmore500/waves/blog/_posts/2020-07-31-wrapped-d3-visualizations.md

 ---
 Hello!

-<p style="color:blue;">A brief introductory blurb about the summer: WAVES and Empirical.
+<p class="blue">A brief introductory blurb about the summer: WAVES and Empirical.

 ### Empirical and the Internet
 An explanation of what Empirical can do and how it's often used.